BRONZE SCULPTURE "PEGASUS CARRYING THE POET TO THE REGIONS OF DREAMS" WITH BROWN PATINA

 Dim: W:45cm, D:71cm, H:84cm.

-Size of the base in Marble: 40cm x 8 cm
+Size of marble base: 40cm x 8 cm